matth2k/cs6120-exercises/l8/README.md

   As you can see from the chart above, LICM does not give raw performance gains without tackling memory operations.
 Most of the benchmarks, the majority of moved instructions are `getelementptr`'s.
 I'm not sure how these GEPS are getting lowered, but they may not even create `add` instructions because x86 instructions have their own offset field.
 Hence, the only instructions saved on are things like `sub`, `add`, `sext`, and `mul`.

   The only benchmark I saw a statistically significant speedup on is TSVC ([Test Suite for Vectorizing Compilers](https://dl.acm.org/doi/10.5555/62972.62987)).
-This maybe? makes sense as hopefully these benchmarks are less memory heavy comparatively speaking.
+This might make sens, because these benchmarks are not as memory heavy comparatively speaking.
 Here, I could see some `icmp` and `fcmp` operations being moved which was a good sign.

   Overall, this assignment is leaving me very confused, because I don't have good intuition on how some of these LLVM instructions are lowered to x86.
 I even made sure to use `-O0` on the LLVM static compiler.
 I don't know how I could be removing so many instructions and not seeing a clear speedup.
 My future work would be to look at more auto-vectorization testcases to look for more clues.